 Some city regions have chosen their candidates for the May 2017 elections.

-- In Greater Manchester, Andy Burnham MP has been elected the Labour candidate, Jane Brophy is the Liberal Democrat candidate, Sean Anstee is the Conservative candidate and Shneur Odze is the UKIP candidate.
+- In Greater Manchester, Andy Burnham MP has been elected the Labour candidate, Jane Brophy is the Liberal Democrat candidate, Sean Anstee is the Conservative candidate, Will Patterson is the Green candidate and Shneur Odze is the UKIP candidate.

 - In the Liverpool City Region Steve Rotheram MP is the Labour candidate, Tony Caldeira is the Conservative candidate, Carl Cashman is the Liberal Democrat candidate, and Tom Crone is the Green Party candidate.